jackrobertscott/authpack-client-190806/docs/terms.md

 # Terms of Service

-> Authenticator 🏇 the fastest way to add auth to your apps
+> Authpack 🏇 the fastest way to add auth to your apps